wkumari/draft-vandergaast-edns-client-subnet/README.md

-   The presence or absence of an [RFC6891] EDNS0 OPT resource record containing an edns-client-subnet option in a DNS query does not change the usage of those resource records and mechanisms used to provide data origin authentication and data integrity to the DNS, as described in [RFC4033], [RFC4034] and [RFC4035].
+   The presence or absence of an [RFC6891] EDNS0 OPT resource record containing an edns-client-subnet option in a DNS query does not change the usage of the resource records and mechanisms used to provide data origin authentication and data integrity to the DNS, as described in [RFC4033], [RFC4034] and [RFC4035].
 OPT records are not signed.

 9. NAT Considerations

-   Special awareness of edns-client-subnet in devices that perform NAT as described in [RFC2663] is not required; queries can be passed through as-is.
+   Special awareness of edns-client-subnet in devices that perform Network Address Translation (NAT) as described in [RFC2663] is not required; queries can be passed through as-is.
 The client's network address SHOULD NOT be added, and existing edns-client-subnet options, if present, SHOULD NOT be modified by NAT devices.

-   In large-scale global networks behind NAT (but for example with centralized DNS infrastructure), an internal Intermediate Nameserver may have detailed network layout information, and may know which external subnets are used for egress traffic by each internal network.
+   In large-scale global networks behind NAT (but, for example, with a Centralized Resolver infrastructure), an internal Intermediate Nameserver might have detailed network layout information, and might know which external subnets are used for egress traffic by each internal network.
 In such cases, the Intermediate Nameserver MAY use that information when originating edns-client-subnet options.

-   In other cases, Recursive Resolvers sited behind a NAT device SHOULD NOT originate edns-client-subnet options with their IP address, and instead rely on downstream Intermediate Nameservers doing so.
-T
+   In other cases, Recursive Resolvers sited behind a NAT device SHOULD NOT originate edns-client-subnet options with their IP address, and

-   If an Authoritative Nameserver on the publicly routed Internet receives a request that specifies an ADDRESS in [RFC1918] private address space, it SHOULD ignore ADDRESS and look up its answer based on the address of the Recursive Resolver.
-In the reply it SHOULD set SCOPE NETMASK to cover all of the relevant private space.
-For example, a request for ADDRESS 10.1.2.0 with a SOURCE NETMASK of 24 would get a returned SCOPE NETMASK of 8.